 Seek Medical Attention When Necessary

-Eustachian tube problems are usually annoying and unpleasant but not dangerous.
+Eustachian tube problems are often annoying and unpleasant but not dangerous.
 They are potentially harmful if they last a long time, occur repeatedly, or are severe, however.
 In these cases, or in cases where the ears are painful, a doctor's advice should be sought.